Djenné: After the Songhai

-Despite the initial success of the Moroccan occupation, the logistics of controlling a territory across the Sahara soon became too difficult and by 1630 the Saadians had lost control.
+After the initial success of the Moroccan occupation, the logistics of controlling a territory across the Sahara soon became too difficult and by 1630 the Saadians had lost control.
 The collapse of a centralised kingdom able to maintain order over a wide area led to a lack of security and a decline in the movement of traders and scholars.
 Djenné changed hands several times over the following centuries.
 The town formed part of the Segou kingdom from 1670 to 1818 and the Massina Empire established by the Fulani ruler Seku Amadu between 1818 and 1861.

 In 1828 the French explorer René Caillié, who travelled disguised as a Muslim, became the first European to visit Djenné.
 He published a detailed description in his book Travels through Central Africa to Timbuctoo:

 The town of Jenné is about two miles and half in circumference; it is surrounded by a very ill constructed earth wall, about ten feet high, and fourteen inches thick.
 There are several gates, but they are all small.
 The houses are built of bricks dried in the sun.
 The sand of the isle of Jenné is mixed with a little clay, and it is employed to make bricks of a round form which are sufficiently solid.
 The houses are as large as those of European villages.
 The greater part have only one storey ...
 They are all terraced, have no windows externally, and the apartments receive no air except from an inner court.
 The only entrance, which is of ordinary size, is closed by a door made of wooden planks, pretty thick, and apparently sawed.
 The door is fastened on the inside by a double iron chain, and on the outside by a wooden lock made in the country.
 Some however have iron locks.
 The apartments are all long and narrow.
 The walls, especially the outer, are well plastered with sand, for they have no lime.
 In each house there is a staircase leading to the terrace; but there are no chimneys, and consequently the slaves cook in the open air.

 In 1861 the town became part of the Toucouleur Empire under Umar Tall and then in April 1893 French forces under the command of Louis Archinard occupied the town.
 The French journalist, Félix Dubois, visited the town in 1895, two years after the occupation.
 He published an account of his travels, together with many illustrations, in his book, Timbuctoo: the mysterious.
 At the time of his visit the town was still encircled by an adobe wall.
 It was through this book, and the French edition published in 1897, that Djenné and its architecture became known in Europe and the United States.

 The French chose to make Mopti the regional capital and as a result the relative importance of Djenné declined.